This is a document for PGroonga 2.X. See PGroonga 1.x document when you're using old PGroonga.

 Standby2:

-This document shows command lines for CentOS 7.
+This document shows command lines for Ubuntu 22.04.
 If you're using other platforms, adjust command lines by yourself.

 This is a normal step.